dsa-2/docs/common/dsa-binary-encoding.md

 ## Key Value Pairs Encoding

-key valur pairs encoding is mainly used by list response
+key value pairs encoding is mainly used by list response

 neither key nor value can be bigger than 32767 bytes